 What do our learning support assistants do?

 Learning support assistants (LSAs) are a key part of helping children reach their learning goals.
 They support children inside and outside of the classroom.

-Meet our Link Trustees with responsibility for SEND:
+Our Link Trustees with responsibility for SEND are Francis Gretton and Sue Hay

-Francis Gretton